Umm Ebairiya

-Umm Ebairiya (أم عبيرية) is a village in Qatar, located in the municipality of Umm Salal.
+Umm Ebairiya (أم عبيرية) is a Qatari village in the municipality of Umm Salal.

 In the 2015 census, it was listed as a district of Zone 71, which has a population of 90,835 and also includes all of Umm Salal's other administrative districts.

 It borders Umm Al Amad to the east, Umm Salal Ali to the southeast and Saina Al-Humaidi to the northeast.

 Etymology

-"Umm" means mother in Arabic and is commonly used as a prefix for geographical features.
-The second component, "ebairiya", comes from "obri", the local name of a plant that grows abundantly in the region.
+Umm means "mother" in Arabic and is commonly used as a prefix for geographical features.
+The second component, ebairiya, comes from obri, the local name of a type of Sidr tree that grows abundantly in the region.